ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

 Example notes:

-> Freya Thorsdottir - team lead Java
+> Freja Thorsdottir - team lead Java
 >
 > 'we do stuff that never gets used'
 >